 This game contains a lot of the elements that make Secret of Mana so fun (including the crappy AI), but it does not include perhaps the most important and most fun feature.
 This feature, of course, is the multiplayer aspect.
 Sword of Mana does let you link up with friends, but you are only allowed to trade character data for use as a sort of summoning spell.
 What this means, in clearer terms, is that you can summon your friend’s character, but it will only do a quick little dance of doom, if you will, and then it will be on its merry way.

-Despite this seemingly reasonless leaving out…thing, the game manassn1is still rather enjoyable.
+Despite this seemingly reasonless leaving out…thing, the game is still rather enjoyable.
 It most likely would be as enjoyable as Secret of Mana if it were as long as that title, but Sword of Mana can be beaten easily in 10-20 hours (depending on how many side quests you decide to do), so it just does not have as much content as Secret of Mana.

 The music and visuals are certainly nice and pretty in this game, and definitely not eyesores by any stretch of the non-cynical imagination; but they also don’t scream out AMAZING when you look at them.
 They do fit quite nicely with Secret of Mana, although it might be easier to compare them with Legend of Mana, as they seem closer to it than they do with SoM.